Falling From Height, Top-Rated Construction Accident Attorneys in NYC, serving: Brooklyn, Queens, The Bronx, Staten Island and Manhattan.

 Construction sites contain hazards for everyone, but they are especially dangerous for construction workers who spend their days there.
-If you or a loved have been seriously injured in a construction accident such as falling from a height, Karasik Law Group will fight for your family’s right to compensation for every dollar you are entitled to under the law.
-Call us to today at (718) 502-9112 to schedule a free consultation.
+If you or a loved have been seriously injured in a construction accident such as falling from a height, Top-Rated Karasik Law Group will fight for your family’s right to compensation for every dollar you are entitled to under the law.
+Call us to today at (718) 502-9112 to schedule a Free Consultation.
 And be sure to visit our website at www.karasiklawyers.com.
 Winning matters, one matter at a time.
 Win with us!
 At Karasik Law Group we speak for the injured; our results speak for themselves.

 Labor Law Provisions